It's late, so another video tonight: "Le tourbillon de la vie," sung by Jeanne Moreau in Jules and Jim.

 My mom rented this movie for me the summer after my freshman year of college--I had a year's worth of French under my belt, so she thought it was something I ought to see.

 "I saw this movie once, years ago, and I don't remember anything about it," my mom said as she put the disc into the DVD player, "except that at one point Jeanne Moreau sings a little song with a guitar."

 After watching the movie, I understood what my mother meant.
 Because this song is unforgettable.

 It is a perfect two minutes of film--all the more so because of its imperfections.
-Moreau sings the wrong lyrics at one point, and later she dips her head and her mouth nearly moves out of frame, but I love that Truffaut chose to use this take, rather than one that seemed less natural and spontaneous.
+Moreau sings the wrong lyrics at one point, and later she dips her head so her mouth nearly moves out of frame.
+But I love that Truffaut chose to use this take, rather than one that seemed less natural and spontaneous.

-I'm posting this today because, as I noted a little while ago, Jeanne Moreau is my new favorite actress and thus this song has been running through my head.
-And also, I think it goes well with the Brel song I posted yesterday, for reasons that I am having a hard time putting into words.
-The title of this song, "Le tourbillon de la vie," means "The Whirlpool of Life," and the lyrics describe a never-ending cycle of an on-again off-again couple.
-And even if you don't know French, you can hear how the music of it is circular too, going round and round.
+I'm posting this today because Jeanne Moreau is my new favorite actress and so this song has been running through my head.
+And also, I think it goes well with the Brel song I posted yesterday, for reasons that I am having a hard time articulating.
+Well, so "le tourbillon de la vie" means "the whirlpool of life," and the lyrics describe a never-ending cycle of an on-again off-again relationship.
+And even if you don't know French, you can hear that the music of it is circular too, going round and round.
 Because it's a perfect moment, you imagine you could go on listening to it forever, its endless circularity.